 Tong Mu UNESCO World Heritage

-The scene underwent drastic change, when Tongmu village in 1979 was declared a Word Heritage Area by the UNESCO: the value of the cropland withing the borders of the UNESCO protection zone multiplied within no time, making the cultivation of lower quality tea unprofitable and effecting a shift towards the cultivation of higher quality tea in general.
-Part of the set of restrictions coming with the World Heritage Site status was a strict ban on any pesticide use within the UNESCO protection zone, meaning another contribution to higher selectivity of crop and processing quality, but naturally also a desirable health and environment-friendly warranty seen from the perspective of aware consumers and environmentalists.
+The scene underwent drastic change, when Tongmu village in 1979 was given Word Heritage status by the UNESCO.
+As a consequence, the value of cropland within the borders of the UNESCO protection zone multiplied within no time.
+In turn, this made the cultivation of lower quality tea unprofitable and effected a general shift towards the cultivation of higher quality tea.
+Part of the set of restrictions coming with the World Heritage Site status was a strict ban on any pesticide use.
+This meant an additional contribution to higher selectivity of crop and processing quality in Tong Mu and within the UNESCO protection zone.
+Then again, the ban provides a desirable health and environment-friendly warranty from the perspective of aware consumers and environmentalists.

 The production of Lapsang tea in Tongmu village has since taken 2 directions.
 On the one hand, the traditional processing pattern is maintained and enhanced by the use of higher leaf grades.
 Concomitant with more decent levels of smoking, this string culminates in the best quality of this tea available, our Classic Lapsang “Zheng Shan Xiao Zhong”.
 Then, a new branch, Lapsang Jin Jun Mei, omits all smoking, but focuses on superior or even pure buds picking standard and producing a top grade conventional black tea instead.